A History of Verbal and Non-Verbal Communication

 The Telepathy of Music

-Music, I would suggest, is the purest medium of communication that we have today.
-For one thing, it is non-verbal – as such, it is universally understood regardless of linguistic barriers.
+I believe music is possibly the purest medium of communication we have today.
+For one thing, it is non-verbal — as such, it is universally understood regardless of linguistic barriers.
 For another, it is a pure expression of emotion in the expressive medium of sound.
-Finally, sound itself is the conveyance of wave-form frequencies as they resonate through the air or other medium of transmission.
-As such, music – sound and the wave-form frequencies that it represents – is the most direct, heartfelt and readily understood form of communication and self-expression that we currently have.
-It is probably the closest thing to telepathy that is available to us – in that it is non-verbal, direct and immediately heartfelt.
+Finally, sound is the transmission of frequency waves that resonate through the air or other transmission media.
+As such, music — sound and the wave-form frequencies that it represents — is the most direct, heartfelt, and readily understood form of communication and self-expression that we currently have.
+It is probably the closest thing to telepathy that is available to us — in that it is non-verbal, direct, and immediately heartfelt.

 Music is universally understood regardless of linguistic barriers

-Sound conveys emotion in any form – even dissonant noise conveys emotion – the emotion of chaos, discord and disharmony – whereas harmonious music conveys the infinite range of human emotions more subtly and perfectly than any other medium.
-This profound, ethereal quality of music is why, I would argue, it enjoys an exalted status in human culture and religious practices since the dawn of time – from the musical Psalms of King David, to Buddhist chants, to the Gregorian chants of Medieval monks, to the compositions of Bach and Mozart, and to modern popular ballads – music is the most universally agreeable medium of communication that we have – and when played at the right frequencies – for example, the Solfeggio frequencies – it is the closest that we can get to a transcendental mystical experience in this tangible, material universe.
+Sound conveys emotion in any form — even dissonant noise conveys emotion — the emotion of chaos, discord, and disharmony.
+On the other hand, harmonious music conveys the infinite range of human emotions more subtly and perfectly than any other medium.
+This profound, ethereal quality of music is why, I would argue, it enjoys an exalted status in human culture and religious practices since the dawn of time.
+From the musical Psalms of King David, to Buddhist chants, to the Gregorian chants of Medieval monks, to the compositions of Bach and Mozart, and to modern popular ballads, music is the most universally agreeable medium of communication that we have.
+When played at the right frequencies — for example, the Solfeggio frequencies — it is the closest we can get to a transcendental mystical experience in this tangible, material universe.

 The Logos Made Flesh

-The Gospel of St. John begins with the words, “In the beginning was the Word, and the Word was with God, and the Word was God.”
-(John 1:1) Does this seminal religious text fundamentally contradict all that I have suggested thus far about the tyrannical nature of verbal language and words?
+The Gospel of St. John begins with the words, “In the beginning was the Word, and the Word was with God, and the Word was God” (NKJV, John 1:1).
+Does this seminal religious text fundamentally contradict all that I have suggested thus far about the tyrannical nature of verbal language and words?
 Only at first glance.
 Digging deeper, it must be noted that John’s gospel was originally written in Greek.
 In the original form, John 1:1 reads as follows:

 Ἐν ἀρχῇ ἦν ὁ λόγος, καὶ ὁ λόγος ἦν πρὸς τὸν θεόν, καὶ θεὸς ἦν ὁ λόγος.